aigarsdz/skice/README.md

 hosted projects for small experiments or large artworks. `skice` is heavily inspired by a similar but much more feature-rich tool called [cvanvas-sketch](https://github.com/mattdesl/canvas-sketch).
 Unlike "canvas-sketch" it doesn't provide an abstraction layer and the code you write is directly sent to the browser as is.
+Starting with version 2 it also adapts [file over app](https://stephango.com/file-over-app) phylosophy.
+That means a `skice` project does not rely on `skice` in any way.
+You can use it with any web server, any build tool or whatever else you choose.

 ## Installation